kemitchell/writing.kemitchell.com/_posts/2015-10-08-Term-Injection.md

 ---

 This post dedicated to the roving, anonymous band of Turkish [script kiddies][script-kiddie] responsible for the first successful hack of a web app I'd written.
 I'll never forget it.
+A [shell injection][shell-injection].

 [script-kiddie]: https://en.wikipedia.org/wiki/Script_kiddie
 [commonform]: https://commonform.github.io